josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🕸️_The_Root_Map/README.md

 ### Palestinian Centrality

 - Are Palestinian life, testimony, history, and political agency present?
-- Or has Palestine become a symbol within another argument?
+- Or has Palestine become a symbol inside another argument?

 ### Connection

-- Is the connection structural, institutional, historical, strategic, moral, or symbolic?
+- What kind of connection is being claimed?
 - Has it been mistaken for complete equivalence?

 ### Evidence